MalcolmLorber/TurtleCans/README.md

 7. Encrypt the ATM's Diffie-Hellman public key using the Bank's RSA public key.
 8. The Bank decrypts the message and sends its Diffie-Hellman public key encrypted using the ATM's RSA public key to the ATM.
 9. The ATM recieves the message and decrypts it.
+10. ATM sends Bank an acknowledgment
-10. The Bank sends its the initial value as plain text to the ATM.
+11. The Bank receives the acknowledgment dssends its the initial value as plain text to the ATM.
-11. AES Cipher Feedback is used for all further communication with ATM to Bank communication using the first initial value and Bank to ATM communication using the second initial value.
+12. AES Cipher Feedback is used for all further communication with ATM to Bank communication using the first initial value and Bank to ATM communication using the second initial value.

 ###Error Handling
 * When in doubt, kick the user out